precice/config-check/README.md

 configuration for logical errors.

 > [!NOTE]
-> This checker assumes that `precice-tools check` has already been executed without an error on the configuration file.<br>
+> This checker assumes that `precice-tools check` (before preCICE version 3.3.0) or `precice-config-validate` (after preCICE version 3.3.0) has already been executed without an error on the configuration file.<br>
 > Otherwise, the behavior of this checker is undefined.

 ## Requirements